 - Relationships - Anna understands correlations and relationships that exist between columns in the dataset.

 Like a human, she uses the information in decision making later on to answer questions, guide users to value, and/or build stories from the data.

 What is Natural Language Processing?

 The graphic below explains how Anna uses NLP.

 What is Pattern Analysis?

-There are two areas of Anna which use pattern analysis to provide insights to users - Top Insights and Search.
+There are two areas of Anna which use pattern analysis to provide insights to users - Unexpected Changes and Search.

 Search: When you ask a question such as sales by department over time, Anna looks at the trend for each department and be able to call out patterns among them e.g. Do they perform differently, or there are groups of departments that share the same pattern?

 Creating a Guided Journey in Anna allows non-technical users to get to relevant insights quickly and explore their data easily.
 There are two areas of Anna which use advanced analytics to create a guided journey for users:

 - Discover - Anna uses the raw data uploaded via pencil to automatically generate a report highlighting key changes in the data, what's driving them, and unexpected changes associated with them